-I never forgot the rush of Airplane Hill, and in 1961 when I was in High School, I would drive my '51 Chevy to the hill and race over the top - girls screamed and would hold on to you really tight - there were no seat belts back then, and I would lock up my brakes and most always stop at the stop sign.
+I never forgot the rush of Airplane Hill, and in 1961 when I was in High School, I would drive my '51 Chevy to the hill and race over the top-girls screamed and would hold on really tight-there were no seat belts back then, and at the bottom of the hill I would lock up my brakes and skid most always to a stop.
+The T-intersection actually looked like the touch-down area of an airport runway, blackened with tire skid marks through it.

 While growing up at home, I never heard the mention of college.
 That simply was not in the picture.
 It was always, "Which service are you going in?"
 My brother Ray had joined the Navy, and so I decided to join the Air Force.
 I liked airplanes.
-So, in 1962, eleven days out of high school, at age 17, I had joined the Air Force and requested Air Police duty for the purpose of becoming a police officer when my enlistment was up.
+So, in 1962, eleven days out of high school, and at 17 years of age, I joined the Air Force and requested Air Police duty for the purpose of becoming a police officer when my enlistment was up.